 Next, focus on what you CAN eat.

 Also, start your diet today.
 Don’t wait until after you’ve finished everything in your pantry (this will just prolong you getting healthy and feeling better).
-Donate all your gluten-full food to a food pantry or a family member.
+Donate all your gluten-filled food to a food pantry or a non-celiac family member.

 Fill your kitchen with safe foods: dairy, fruits, vegetables, meat, and nuts.
 Get rid of boxed foods, bread, canned soups, most cereals, oatmeal, crackers, pasta, and certain flavors of chips.
 Read How to Get in the Habit of Eating Vegetables All Day Long.

 When I got home from the doctor’s office with our gluten-free orders, I grabbed a sharpie and labeled everything with either “GF” or “Contains Gluten.”

 When you buy groceries, look for things that are naturally gluten-free.
 There is a lot more out there than you think.
-You don’t have to spend a ridiculous price for organic rice cakes…. all rice cakes are going to be gluten-free!
+You don’t have to spend a ridiculous price for organic rice cakes…. nearly all rice cakes are going to be gluten-free.
+(Always read the labels though!)

 Don’t waste your money on gluten-free hot-dog/hamburger buns, they are ridiculously expensive, hard and chewy, and just not worth it.
 I will update you if we find one worth the money, but so far that hasn’t happened.
 We, personally, wrap our hamburgers and lunch meat in a leaf of Romaine lettuce (it’s not bad, seriously, give it a try!).

 Oatmeal is also cross-contaminated, so you have to buy organic, certified gluten-free oats.
 We buy Bob’s Red Mill Organic Rolled Oats and love them!

 You need to read the labels on everything!
-There are a lot of foods that should be gluten-free that are not: cheese, lunch meats, nuts,etc..
-If a brand puts gluten in these things, you probably want to avoid that brand altogether (I’m talking about you Walmart specific brand!!!).
+There are a lot of foods that should be gluten-free that are not: cheese, lunch meats, nuts, etc..
+If a brand puts gluten in these things, you probably want to avoid that brand altogether.

 You also want to avoid anything that says may contain gluten, or processed in a facility that also processes wheat ingredients or something along those lines.
 You might have to spend a little more money and buy named brand foods, but it is worth it to avoid getting sick.